FranxYao/franxyao.github.io/index.md

 [Recurrent Neural Network from Scratch](https://francix.github.io/images/RNNfromScratch_fuyao.pdf)

-* This was the tutorial about RNN I gave in Guangyu Sun's Deep Learning Group, Centre of Energy-efficiency Computing and Application (CECA).
+* I gave this tutorial to new undergraduate research students in Guangyu Sun's (my former supervisor) Deep Learning Group at Centre of Energy-efficiency Computing and Application (CECA).
 In this tutorial, I covered the story from vanilla RNN to LSTM seq2seq with attention mechanism.

 [application vedio for CMU](https://francix.github.io/CMU_vedio)

+Scheduling and routing models for food rescue and delivery operations.

+* This project was finished during my exchange in University of New South Wales, Australia.
+It was an extension of my mentor, Dr. Dyvia Nair's work in 2016.
+This work won the Tranportation Research Board 2016 Best Paper Award.
+Under Dyvia's supervision, I extended the algorithm into a dynamic version.

-Mysterious Naming: why a "Francis" before "Fu Yao"
+Mysterious Naming: "Fu Yao" or "Yao Fu"? why a "Francis" before "Fu Yao"?

 -----